 Fishing tackle boxes have lots of compartments and many beaded jewelry makers use them for storing and organizing beads and findings.
 Plano is one of the best-known tackle box manufacturers and their products usually are sturdy and well made.
 I have several very old Plano double-sided tackle boxes I inherited from my mother, who used to use them to organize some of her embroidery floss and supplies.
 The photos below show both sides of my largest Plano two-sided tackle box, which I use for storing findings for hair accessories and large vintage findings (mostly clip earrings with attached filigree that use for cagework beadery, and one of the individual utility boxes that I also use for findings.

-The models I own have been long since discontinued, but Plano offers a large selection of current models to choose from that are even better, featuring secure ProLatch latches and some portable rack storage systems, and they come backed by a limited lifetime warranty, so you know they're built to last.
+The models I own (shown above) were discontinued many years ago, but Plano's current, large selection of models have even better features, including secure ProLatch closure latches and portable rack storage systems.
+Plano has been making high quality products for many decades.
+They are made in the USA and backed by a limited lifetime warranty, so you know they're built to last.

 Tackle Box Systems w/ Adjustable Divider Utility Boxes

-The is terrific for organizing a small or medium sized collection of beads and findings.
+The Plano 1374 StowAway 4-rack system tackle box is terrific for organizing a small or medium sized collection of beads and findings.
 It's designed to be portable, and the best features for bead storage are the carrying handle, the racks that hold four removable organizers with secure latches, and a see-through front cover panel that folds up and locks securely to keep the boxes from sliding out.
-Each 1.5" deep box comes with dividers that allow you to customize the number and size of compartments, and you can substitute any of the 3600-series utility boxes in different configurations for the 3650 organizers that come with this rack system.
-And the top compartment underneath the lid is perfect for storing beading wire, bead cord, pliers, crimpers and other jewelry making tools.
-Plano 1364 4-By Rack System 3650 Size Tackle Box
+It measures 16.5" long x 12" wide x 16" tall and comes with four series 3700 utility storage boxes with adjustable compartments.
+The compartments in the boxes have adjustable dividers, so you can customize the number and size of compartments to suit your needs.
+You can also substitute any of the 3700 series utility boxes for the ones that come with this rack system.
+The top compartment underneath the lid is perfect for storing beading wire, bead cord, pliers, crimpers and other jewelry making tools.

 Plastic Storage Organizers with Pull-Out Drawers